Brightonperiyanayagam/Brightonperiyanayagam/README.md

 I'm a passionate software developer with a keen interest in [Frontend web developement technologies & its domains].

-- 🌱 I’m currently learning [something new].
+- 🌱 I’m currently learning [ReactJS].
-- 💬 Ask me about [topics you're knowledgeable about].
+- 💬 Ask me about [Frontend webdevelopement].
-- 📫 How to reach me: [your email or social media links].
+- 📫 How to reach me: [brightonperiyanayagam@gmail.com].

 ## Skills